OPPO: Accelerating PPO-based RLHF via Pipeline Overlap: Introduction

 Realizing both overlaps introduces non-trivial challenges.
 First, overlapping generation and scoring can hide the prefilling latency of downstream models during the decoding execution of the actor model, but also increases resource contention, risking slowing generation due to concurrent executions.
 Second, excessive overcommitment inflates batch sizes, deferring too many responses per iteration.
 This not only raises per-batch latency but introduces staleness, ultimately harming convergence.

-\paragraph{Contributions.} In this paper, we present \name, a lightweight PPO-based RLHF training framework that improves training efficiency via pipeline overlap, minimizing idle time without compromising convergence. \name novelly address the aforementioned challenges:
+\paragraph{Contributions.} In this paper, we present \name, a lightweight PPO-based RLHF training framework that improves training efficiency via pipeline overlap, minimizing idle time without compromising convergence. \name novelly addresses the aforementioned challenges:

 \begin{denseitemize} \item \emph{Intra-step Overlap}: While the actor generates responses, \name streams newly generated tokens to downstream models (e.g., reward model) in adaptive chunks.
 This enables incremental prefilling and overlaps the generation and scoring stages.
-Chunk sizes are automatically adjusted online, based on the leftover resource, to balance overlap against resource contention, preserving algorithm correctness and stability (\S\ref{subsec:intra-overlap}).
+Chunk sizes are automatically adjusted online, based on the leftover resources, to balance overlap against resource contention, preserving algorithm correctness and stability (\S\ref{subsec:intra-overlap}).

 \item \emph{Inter-step Overlap}: To mitigate long-tail latency, \name adaptively overcommits a few prompts per step.
 Long-response generations are deferred and resumed in future iterations, preserving partial work and maintaining batch size.
 It adapts the overcommitment level online, trading small statistical deviations (e.g., reward differences) for large throughput gains (\S\ref{subsec:inter-overlap}).